Amendment No. 1 has been ruled out of order as there is a potential charge on the Revenue.

 This only relates to criminal assets cases.

 It is only for individuals and has nothing to do with bogus or false self-employment.
 The financial element does not come into play.
 This is just a protective measure to ensure the safety of our staff, particularly from a personal perspective.

-I thank the Minister's clarification that this relates only to the Criminal Assets Bureau specifically.
+I thank the Minister's clarification that this relates only to the Criminal Assets Bureau.
 My apologies as I had not seen the placing of it.
 This is useful.